Volunteer registration for Borealis 2023 is now open!

 Do you like taking photos or know how to use a video camera?
 Become a video assistant and get experience in documenting concerts.
 You’ll be working closely with Borealis’ videographer.
 We’re also looking for people who are interested in catching our volunteers on camera.
 You’ll help edit videos that show the amazing work that is being done behind the scenes and be in charge of posting pictures and fun material during the festival on the volunteer group.

 Love to meet new people and good at taking care of others?
-A shift as a Caretaker (or runner) can involve everything between heaven and earth!
-(Possibly not much at all…) There are always things that come up during a festival that need to be fixed.
+A shift as a Caretaker can involve everything between heaven and earth!
+There are always things that come up during a festival that need to be fixed.
 You will be the one who helps where there is a need across different work areas.
-The runner can easily become the hero of the day!
-It is you who will help us face the unexpected.
+The caretaker can easily become the hero of the day!
+You will help the festival face the unexpected.
 The job gives you the opportunity to gain insight into a wide range of tasks that are necessary to run a festival.
 It is an advantage to know the city well, or to master the art of reading maps on the phone.
 The Caretakers are the group that support the rest of the volunteers during the festival and ensure that they have a good time at work.
 You register volunteers, give them accreditation, merch, and you maintain a nice and tidy place where they can take a break.

 - Help prepare for distribution